 The aim is to integrate the built-up environment and infrastructure into the natural setting.
 The buildings will meticulously adhere to specific architectural guidelines taking into account the topographical details of the land.
 Efforts will be made for low roof buildings to become extensions of the natural landscape.
 With a carefully designed infrastructure of the highest standards, the project will successfully attain an optimum balance between development and conservation.

 A well-laid-out transport infrastructure will include an extensive network of buggy trails, pedestrian walkways, biking trails and paved paths.
 The use of buggies will be promoted to ensure minimum air pollution and pleasant movement in and around the entire development.
-In addition, research is being undertaken, for the installation of a unique lift system (similar to a tram) which will follow a specific route with stops in various locations of the development.
-This network will be supplied with electric energy via photovoltaic panels and will avoid air and noise pollution.
+In addition, a unique electric train on wheels (similar to a tram) will follow a specific route with adequate stοps providing easy access throughout the development while minimizing air and noise pollution.

 The entire irrigation of the common areas, the golf course and the plantations will be provided by treated wastewater supplemented by collected rainwater.
 The wastewater treatment plant will be of the latest technology guaranteeing necessary purification and safety standards.
 The development of a dynamic network for the collection of rainwater into large underground storage areas is also being evaluated.